willroberts/rogue-spear-2020/README.md

 1. Mount the Urban Operations **CUE file** and copy its contents to `C:\tmp`.
 1. Modify `C:\tmp\Setup.exe` to use `Windows 98` compatibility mode, and run it.
 When setup completes, you can delete `C:\tmp`.
 1. Install [Urban Operations Patch 2.52](https://www.moddb.com/games/tom-clancys-rainbow-six-rogue-spear/downloads/rogue-spear-urban-operations-252-us-patch)
-1. Modify `C:\Rogue Spear\UrbanOperations.exe` to change compatibility settings: Windows 98 mode, 16-bit color, and administrator privileges.
+1. Modify `C:\Rogue Spear\UrbanOperations.exe` to change compatibility settings:
+   1. Run this program in compatibility mode for: Windows 98 / Windows Me
+   1. Reduced color mode: 16-bit (65536) color
+   1. Run this program as an administrator
 1. Run `C:\Rogue Spear\UrbanOperations.exe` to start the game, optionally using [Borderless Gaming](https://github.com/Codeusa/Borderless-Gaming/releases) to get a borderless window.
 The game disc will need to be "mounted" to play the game.

 ### Black Thorn and Covert Ops